okfn/opendatasurvey/templates/aboutro.md

 <p>You might like to join the <a href="http://opengovernmentdata.org/">Open Knowledge Foundation Open Government Working Group</a>, or check for <a href="http://okfn.org/local/">Open Knowledge Foundation Local Groups</a> in your area.</p>

-<p>If you're a developer or data wrangler and you'd like to help contribute to the Index site or any other open data tech, join the <a href="http://okfnlabs.org/">Open Knowledge Foundation Labs</a> where you can meet others and collaborate on open source code and other tech projects.</p>
+<p>If you're a developer or data wrangler and you'd like to help contribute to the Index site or any other open data technologies, join the <a href="http://okfnlabs.org/">Open Knowledge Foundation Labs</a> where you can meet others and collaborate on open source code and other tech projects.</p>

 <p>You can also sign up to the <a href="http://okfn.org/">Open Knowledge Foundation list</a> to stay in touch.</p>